 - The above penalties are approximate.
 This calculator is a rough guide only.

 - Each lender has its own formula for calculating penalties.
+Here’s a list of mortgage penalty calculators.

 - Some lenders do not use the discount you received in their calculation, which decreases the IRD and can lower your penalty considerably.